 Motor behaviour – Three broad areas were defined, namely, behaviour/social, orofacial/respiratory, and motor/physical.
 However, the components of each were not specified.
 Changes were looked for in 17 particular activities which included communication skills, eye/social contact, irritability/crying/tantrums, response to spoken words, seizures, teeth grinding, breath holding, hyperventilation, drooling and hand movement.

 Impressions of improvement – Clinicians were required to rate whether a patient’s illness had improved, worsened or remained unchanged.

 Caregiver top 3 concerns – At the commencement of the trial, caregivers were asked to state what were the 3 priority concerns that they would like to see change as a result of the treatment being administered to the Rett syndrome individual that they cared for.

 Distinguished Professor Margaret Brimble, co-creator of NNZ-2566, gave a presentation on the drug at Rett New Zealand’s bi-annual family conference which was held in Auckland in May 2014.
-A recording of her talk can be found by clicking on the following link which is contained on the Rett New Zealand website http://vimeo.com/102437053 place for improvement in those individuals receiving the higher dose.
+A recording of her talk can be found by clicking on the following link which is contained on the Rett New Zealand’s website http://vimeo.com/102437053

 16 February 2015 – Trofinetide granted Orphan Drug designation